PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 5. Wait for a few seconds to complete data transfer.

-The PCTrans tool also lets you use it for a wide range of needs in data management that include data migration on Windows PCs, moving programs to your new PC, and even transferring user accounts and settings.
+The PCTrans tool allows for various data management needs, including data migration on Windows PCs, moving programs to a new PC, and transferring user accounts and settings.

 Fix 4 – Check BIOS Settings